bosco/p2p/README.md

 To find an ID a peer starts by looking in its own tree and finding the closest ID it can.
 It then reaches out to that peer and asks it for the closest peer it has to that ID.
 So on and so forth until it either finds what it was looking for, ends up getting stopped at a peer that thinks it is the closest to that ID, or reaches the maximum number of hops (this is to avoid routing loops).

 ### Supervisor
-In the network.erl file the create\_supervisor/1 function will building a p2p network where each peer starts off by being randomly connected to another peer.
+In the network.erl file the create\_supervisor/1 function will build a p2p network where each peer starts off by being randomly connected to another peer.
 The supervisor process is linked to all other processes and has some cool commands:

 **die** - Kills itself

 **net\_status** - Reaches out to every peer to find how many peers it knows about and how many peers in the network it can connect to.
 Also gives you an average of the percentage of other peers each peer can connect to.

-**refresh_peers** - Reaches out to each peer and tells it to go through its discovery procedure. ?refresh defined in p2p.hrl sets the timeout for peers to do this automatically.
+**refresh_peers** - Reaches out to each peer and tells it to go through its discovery procedure. ?refresh, defined in p2p.hrl, sets the timeout for peers to do this automatically.
 As of this writing it's set to one day, but it changes all the time as I test stuff.

 **output_tgf** - Takes a filename as input and creates a Trivial Graph Format file for the network with all the nodes and their current connections.
 You can then use yEd to get a visual representation of the network.